 Internal audit is not responsible for the detailed development or implementation of new systems but will be consulted during the system development process on the control measures to be incorporated in new or amended systems.
 To maintain independence, the Auditor who was involved in the 'consultancy style exercise' will not take any further part in the audit process.
 Any significant 'consultancy' activity not already included in the annual plan which may impact on the ability to provide the required assurance opinion will be reported to the Audit & Standards Committee for approval.
+The nature and scope of this type of work includes facilitation, process and/or control design, training, advisory services and risk assessment support.

-All directly employed staff are required to make an annual declaration to ensure that Auditors objectivity is not impaired and that any potential conflicts of interest are appropriately managed.
+All directly employed staff are required to make an annual declaration to ensure that Auditors objectivity is not impaired and that any potential conflicts of interest are appropriately managed in line with the requirements of the Code of Ethics within the PSIAS and the Nolan Committee's Standards on the Seven Principles of Public Life.
+In addition all staff complete an audit declaration as part of each review which requires any conflicts of interest or impairments to be disclosed.
 All Internal Audit Contractor staff are also required to declare any potential conflicts of interest at the start of any assignment to the CIA.

-5. Audit Reporting
+6. Audit Reporting